zalando/intellij-swagger/README.md

 This will start IntelliJ IDEA with the plugin installed.

 ## How to Contribute
-If you want to contribute, please fork and create a pull request.
+To contribute, please fork and create a pull request.

 ### Bug Fixes
 If you find a bug, it would be awesome if you created an issue about it.
 Please include a clear description of the problem so that we can fix it!